theNerd247/conix/readme.md

 ## Emergency Plan

-Incase of an emergency please contact:
+Incase of an emergency please contact: John at 555-123-4563
-John

 ## Volunteer Contacts

 We still need5volunteers.